-Man who shot 6 police officers charged with attempted murder
+Philadelphia standoff suspect charged with attempted murder

-PHILADELPHIA (AP) - The man accused of barricading himself inside a Philadelphia row house and shooting six police officers in an hourslong standoff has been charged with attempted murder.
+PHILADELPHIA (AP) - A man suspected of shooting six police officers during an hourslong standoff that ended when tear gas caused the man to surrender was charged with attempted murder.

+Authorities have said that the criminal background of suspect Maurice Hill should have prevented him from legally owning the firepower used during the standoff that lasted deep into the night.

-Court documents show that 36-year-old Maurice Hill also faces assault charges.
+Court documents indicate that Maurice Hill, 36, faces multiple counts of attempted murder, aggravated assault, assault on a law enforcement officer, and reckless endangering.
 He was denied bail.
 A preliminary hearing is scheduled for Sept.
 5.

-Hill is accused of shooting at officers who were serving a drug warrant Wednesday, then keeping police at bay while he fired repeatedly from inside a building.

-The Philadelphia Inquirer reports that at Saturday’s video arraignment, Hill sat with arms crossed and head down, responding “I guess” when asked whether he understood the charges.
+The Philadelphia Inquirer reported that at Saturday’s video arraignment, Hill sat with arms crossed and head down, responding “I guess” when asked whether he understood the charges.

+“I am not an immediate danger,” he said after a prosecutor argued for denial of bail.
+A message was left with Hill’s attorney seeking comment.

+Hill had at least a semi-automatic rifle and a handgun when he opened fire Wednesday afternoon on officers serving a drug warrant, authorities said.

+He served two stints in state prisons - three, counting a return for a probation violation.
+He was sentenced to 55 months in federal prison term over a pair of convictions for being a felon in possession of firearms.

+Philadelphia Police Commissioner Richard Ross has expressed amazement that the standoff ended with no one dead and no life-threatening injuries, despite the gunman firing over 100 rounds.

-The six officers struck by gunfire were released from hospitals Wednesday night.
+The six officers who were struck by gunfire were released after being treated at hospitals Wednesday night.

+Hill’s lawyer, Shaka Johnson, said Hill called him during the standoff asking for help surrendering.
+Johnson then called Philadelphia District Attorney Larry Krasner, and they patched in both Hill and the police commissioner, according to Krasner.

+Hill told Johnson he wanted to make it out alive to see his newborn daughter and teenage son again.

 Sign up for Daily Newsletters